MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-encoder-setup.md

 ### Common video encoders used for live streaming

-The video encoders in the following list have been validated by Microsoft for live streaming with Teams.
+Microsoft has validated the video encoders for live streaming with Teams in the following list.

 ### Supported encoders